Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel two-stage trimap-free image matting network, which can predict accurate alpha matte from RGB image and its coarse foreground segmentation.
-Benefiting from human perception matting modeling, our approach employs Net-T to capture target objects roughly and Net-M to dedicate to transition region like human does.
-Comprehensive experiments indicate that our approach reaches state-of-the-art performance on the Composition-1k test dataset, alphamatting.com benchmark, Distinctions-646 testset, and real imagery in trimap-needed and trimap-free cases.
+Our matting pipeline can be easily integrated with other state-of-the-art semantic segmentation/salient object detection/matting methods to boost trimap-free matting in real world.
+Benefiting from semantic information provided by coarse foreground segmentation, our approach employs Trimap Generation Network to capture target objects roughly.
+The light-weight Non-local Matting Network with Refinement dedicates to transition region under predicted-trimap guidance.
+Comprehensive experiments indicate that our approach is comparable with state-of-the-art performance on Composition-1k, alphamatting.com, Distinctions-646 benchmarks, and real imagery in trimap-needed and trimap-free cases.